 Brands to Add to Your Sustainable Holiday Shopping List

-ABLE makes the most stylish apparel and shoes that you can feel good about!
-Each piece employs and empowers women as a solution to end poverty.
-And we love their transparency when it comes to wages—they were the first fashion brand to publish them, empowering fashion workers to demand a living wage.
+ABLE offers stylish apparel and shoes that you can feel good about!
+Each piece employs and empowers women.
+And we love this company’s transparency when it comes to wages—ABLE became the first fashion brand to publish wages in 2018 to end poverty.

-It’s no surprise that last year ABLE’s Mamuye Classic Tote is one of the most popular products on our gift guide!
-Handcrafted in both Ethiopia and Mexico, It’s a beautiful, high-quality, every-day bag.
-We also love their denim products, blouses, and check their jewelry section for cute stocking stuffers.
+It’s no surprise that ABLE’s Mamuye Classic Tote is one of our favorite gifts!
+Handcrafted in both Ethiopia and Mexico, this tote is a beautiful, high-quality, everyday bag.
+We also love ABLE’s denim products, and its jewelry might be the perfect stocking-stuffer!

 Use the code BRIGHTLY for 20% off.